Skip to main content

 AI can assist with drafting, but the analytical contribution must be yours.
 AI-generated text needs substantial revision, and most institutions require disclosure of AI use.

-Elicit is the most comprehensive single tool.
-For best results, combine Elicit (search/extraction), Rayyan (screening), Atlas (synthesis), and Zotero (references).
+Elicit is the most comprehensive single tool for AI-powered literature reviews.
+For best results, combine Elicit for search and extraction, Rayyan for screening, Atlas for synthesis with mind maps, and Zotero for citation management.

 Yes, when disclosed properly and used to accelerate rather than replace scholarly work.
-Check your institution's guidelines and journal requirements.
+Check your institution's guidelines and journal requirements for AI use policies.

 No. Systematic reviews require reproducible, documented methods that AI cannot fully automate.
-Use AI to assist, not replace, established protocols.
+Use AI to assist established protocols, not replace them.

-Paywall access, training data cutoffs, potential hallucination, lack of field expertise, and inability to assess methodological quality.
-Always verify and cross-check.
+Key limitations include paywall access restrictions, training data cutoffs, potential hallucination, lack of field expertise, and inability to assess methodological quality.
+Always verify and cross-check AI-generated outputs.

 Continue Exploring